PawelHarasiuk/PawelHarasiuk/README.md

 # Hi there, I'm Paweł! 👋

-I am a computer science student who tries to explore different areas of the field.
-Currently learning Go for fun and creating small project with it.
-I try to learn some frontent with techonologies like js/ts/html/css/react but it is not my main focus, I do it just to better understand communication with backend.
-My main experience is with Java, especially from my studies.
-I also have experience in Python because of data science specialisation.
-I’m also involved in a Data Science Club and a Rust Club, exploring diffrent technologies.
-Outside of the tech world, I'm into cooking, board games, chess, and books.
+I'm a computer science student exploring different tech areas.
+I'm learning Go for fun, working on small projects.
+My main background is in Java from my studies, and I have Python experience through a data science specialization.
+I'm active in both a Data Science Club and a Rust Club.
+In free time I enjoy cooking, board games, chess, and reading books.

 ## 💫 About Me: